pura vida (jayemsey x costa rica)

 On our way out of the park, we see a couple on a motorcycle stopped at the entrance, so we stop too.
 As it turns out, they’re admiring a coati, a curious little animal that looks like vaguely like a raccoon.
 He sniffs around our car for a bit, and then darts back into the jungle.

 And with that, our last stop of the day is La Fortuna Waterfall, another famous waterfall hidden away behind a bunch of suburbs, which is very strange.
 At this point, we’re very tired, but we make it down the 500 steps (to the waterfall).

 And it’s worth it, because the waterfall is truly spectacular.
-The pool at the base is a rich shade of turquoise, and there’s so much rich plant life surrounding it, shades of velvety green, fed by the constant supply of fresh, clean water.
-We manage to get some great pictures—this entire trip has been a great practice session for Rekha and I, because we have the same Sony Alpha camera and neither of us knew how to do long exposure shots until this trip.
-And there are just so many beautiful things to see here, so many things that are either untouched by humans or so well-preserved that you almost can’t tell the difference.
+The pool at the base is a brilliant shade of turquoise with so much rich plant life surrounding it, in shades of velvety green, fed by the constant supply of fresh, clean water.
+We manage to get some great pictures—this entire trip so far has been a great practice session for Rekha and I, because we have the same Sony Alpha camera and neither of us knew how to do long exposure shots until this trip.
+And there’s just so much beauty here, so many things that are either untouched by humans or so well-preserved that you almost can’t tell the difference.